alejandro-soto-franco/inferCNAsc/README.md

 - **Raeann Kalinowski**
 - **Amy Liu**

-Computational Stem Cell Biology Final Project, Spring 2025
+It was developed as a final project for 580.447 Computational Stem Cell Biology, Spring 2025.

 > Johns Hopkins University Department of Biomedical Engineering